How is the drug name pronounced?

 It is important to keep in mind that each patient’s actual outcome is individual and may be different from the results found in the clinical studies.
 In addition, with immunotherapy, sometimes it takes several months for responses to be observed.

-In a clinical trial, 125 patients with bladder and urinary tract cancer (urothelial cancer) that has spread to other parts of the body and cannot be removed by surgery, and who have previously received a PD-1 or PD-L1 inhibitor, and a platinum-containing chemotherapy, were treated with Padcev.
+In another clinical trial, 125 patients with bladder and urinary tract cancer (urothelial cancer) that had grown or spread to other parts of the body, and who had previously received a PD-1 or PD-L1 inhibitor, and a platinum-containing chemotherapy, were treated with Padcev.

 What are the side effects?

-The most common side effects of Padcev include nausea, vomiting, diarrhea, changes in sense of taste, fatigue, decreased appetite, hair loss, dry eyes and skin, rash, numbness or tingling in the hands or feet, and muscular weakness.
+The most common side effects of Padcev include nausea, vomiting, diarrhea, changes in sense of taste, fatigue, decreased appetite, hair loss, dry eyes and skin, rash, numbness or tingling in the hands or feet, muscular weakness, and abnormal blood test results.

-Other potential side effects of Padcev treatment include high blood sugar, blurred vision, and leakage of Padcev from the vein it was administered to into the surrounding tissue.
+Other potential side effects of Padcev treatment include high blood sugar, eye problems (e.g., blurred vision, pink eye, dry eye), and leakage of Padcev from the vein it was administered to into the surrounding tissue.
 Patients should immediately report burning, pain, stinging, redness, or swelling around the injection or infusion site to their healthcare provider.

 Patients should immediately report any symptoms to their healthcare provider, who can then initiate actions to limit or reverse the side effects.
 For a more complete list of possible side effects, see the full prescribing information.